One head is better than two: a polynomial restriction for propositional definite Horn forgetting: The insidious single-head equivalence

-The second condition for single-head equivalence is something like: if some sets of variables $A$ and $B$ are equivalent and are entailed by another set $C$, then $C$ has to be equivalent with them.
+According to this argument, the second condition for single-head equivalence would be: if some sets of variables $A$ and $B$ are equivalent to each other and are entailed by another set $C$, then $C$ is equivalent to them.
 This is however too restrictive as a condition, as the next point shows.

-\item The second condition as stated above works when equivalences comprise only single variables, but two equivalent sets of variables may have a common part.
-As an example, the following formula contain two equivalent sets $B$ and $C$, yet the non-equivalent set $A$ entails them.
+\item When equivalences involve only single variables, the second condition works when modified according to the point above.
+However, two equivalent sets of variables may have a common part.
+As an example, the following formula contains two equivalent sets $B$ and $C$, yet the non-equivalent set $A$ entails them.

 \begingroup\makeatletter\ifx\SetFigFont\undefined \gdef\SetFigFont#1#2#3#4#5{ \reset@font\fontsize{#1}{#2pt} \fontfamily{#3}\fontseries{#4}\fontshape{#5} \selectfont} \fi\endgroup

 \nop{ c <------------+ \ | +---> d -+ | / +---+ a --> b --------+ }